 Crock-Pot 16-Ounce Little Dipper, Chrome

 - Sprinkle baking soda on carpet.
 Baking soda is inexpensive, natural, and a proven odor absorber.
 To use it, clear rugs of as much furniture as possible and sprinkle baking soda liberally.
 For best results, leave it for at least a couple of hours or even overnight (sprinkle right before bedtime) to allow it to fully absorb odors.
 Then vacuum it up and toss it out to keep your home smelling fresh.

 - Be vigilant with pets.
 Obviously we can’t just get rid of our fur babies, so how do we deal?
 Keep pets clean, brushed, and bathed as often as possible.
 Launder their bedding frequently.
 Clean up any accidents immediately to avoid odors setting in.
 Regularly vacuum carpet and furniture.
 Empty litter boxes as often as possible (I mean really, you can’t overdo the litter box cleaning).

 - Deal with shoe piles.
 Like many people, my family removes our shoes before entering the house, not only to reduce the amount of dirt that gets tracked in but to reduce the amount of bacteria that comes into the house (yeah, those same shoes I used to walk around in a public restroom?
-They do NOT need to be schlepping through my house).
+They do not need to be schlepping through my house).
 Consequently, the area where shoes pile up can get a little funky.
 Periodically, spray shoes with an odor eliminator to get rid of the smell.
 Another trick?
-Use a little dry shampoo to absorb stinkiness and keep your space smelling fresh.
+Use a little dry shampoo to absorb stinkiness and keep your house smelling fresh.